Killing of Daniel Prude: Arrest and death

 Daniel T. Prude (September 20, 1978 – March 30, 2020) arrived in Rochester, New York, from Chicago on March 22, 2020, to visit his older brother, Joe Prude.
 Daniel acted erratically upon his arrival, jumping headfirst down a flight of stairs.
 His brother dialed emergency services for help.
 Daniel received a mental health evaluation at Strong Memorial Hospital and was released that night.
 Within several hours, Daniel resumed his erratic behavior and fled his brother's house around 3 a.m.
 His brother called emergency services again for assistance.
 Prude shed his long underwear, tank top, and socks while on the street.
 A passerby recorded a Facebook Live video of Prude after he begged someone to call emergency services, but Prude ran away when the person called.

 At 3:16 a.m., multiple officers and two emergency medical technicians arrived at Prude's location in southwest Rochester, where he was walking naked and bleeding.
 One officer exited his car and approached Prude, pointing a taser at him while asking him six times to get on the ground.
 Prude complied and was then asked by the officer to put his hands behind his back, to which he also complied.
 During the arrest, he said, "Yes, sir" several times to the officer.
 While handcuffed and on the ground, Prude repeatedly said, "In Jesus Christ I pray, amen", among various other comments.

 At around 3:19 a.m., Prude became agitated, spitting at officers, and yelling, "Give me that gun", until one officer placed a spit hood over Prude's head.
 Prude demanded that they remove it.
 One minute later, Prude unsuccessfully attempted to stand up before being repeatedly pushed over by officers, who forcibly held him down for approximately two minutes and 15 seconds.
 Officer Mark Vaughn used his body weight and both hands to press the side of Prude's head to the pavement.
 Vaughn's report called this a "hypoglossal nerve technique" which, according to USA Today, "involves jamming fingers into a nerve below the jaw to cause pain and persuade a subject to comply".
 Officer Troy Taladay applied his knee to Prude's back.
 Another officer held Prude's legs.
 At the start of the hold, Prude said, "You're trying to kill me."
 The officers noticed liquid coming from Prude's mouth as he stopped speaking and moving.
 As Vaughn released his hold, he said "You good now?"
 Prude did not respond.
 Vaughn then pushed on his head with one hand for 45 seconds while the attending officers chatted.
-Three minutes and ten seconds after the restraint began, one police officer remarked that he had been vomiting during the restraint and his chest compressions appeared to have stopped.
+Three minutes and ten seconds after the restraint began, one police officer remarked that he had been vomiting during the restraint and his chest appeared to have stopped moving.
 The Associated Press reported that police leaders pressed Rochester to keep the video of Prude's death secret, fearing a "violent blowback" if the video came out during the nationwide George Floyd protests.